StratifyLabs/StratifyBlog/content/device/2019-07-11-Double-vs-Float-in-Embedded-C.md

 ## Good Luck

-I can't list out all the possible ways to avoid `double` but hopefully the examples above will get you thinking the right way so you can scrub any `double` values from your code.
-And if you are using [Stratify OS](https://stratifylabs.co/) on an FPU enabled chip, all the scrubbing is done for you.
+I can't list out all the possible ways to avoid `double`, but the examples above will get you thinking the right way so you can scrub any `double` values from your code.
+And if you are using [Stratify OS](https://stratifylabs.dev/) on an FPU enabled chip, all the scrubbing is done for you.